fruetalo182/cluster182/tools/argo-cd/readme.md

 kubectl create namespace argocd kubectl apply -f install.yaml -n argocd

+To configure the repositories connections as code, you need to apply it as a secret, using the syntax of the file secret-template.yaml

+kubectl apply -f tools/argo-cd/secret-template.yaml -n argocd

 - Customizations -

 1. Inside Deployment section of argocd-server, under "- command: \n - argocd-server" definition it is a "- --insecure" flag added to avoid TLS DNS redirection problems.
 (In our case CloudFlare takes care of that)